patricesalini/transport/index.md

 ## Archives – Former Website

-Here you can find the articles and documents preserved from my previous website (formerly hosted on Free).
+Here you can find the articles, blogs (blogger) and documents preserved from my previous website (formerly hosted on Free).
 [Accéder aux archives](ancien-site/index.md)